 Best bookmakers for eSports betting

 We here at BettingSite.com.au recommend the following online bookies to handle your E-sports action.
-Each of the following online bookies has a ridiculously generous sign up bonus for new customers as well as a shopping list of promotions and specials to keep them competitive and hopefully help you out by fattening your wallet.
+Each of the following online bookies has a lot to offer to keep them competitive and hopefully help you out by fattening your wallet.

 Each of these bookies is up to date with head to head bets and outright winner bets available on most major tournaments.
 Check out their sites for more details.